quay/claircore/README.md

 # Usage

 Two packages exist `libindex` and `libvuln`.
-These modules export the methods for scanning and image for packages and matching the results of the scan to vulnerabilities respectively.
+These packages export the methods for indexing an image's contents and matching the results of the index to vulnerabilities respectively.

 ## libindex usage